OmaR099/Car-Plate-Detection-YOLOv8/README.md

 - YOLOv8 for providing a state-of-the-art object detection model.
 - Roboflow for offering tools for image annotation and dataset management.
 - PyTesseract for providing OCR capabilities to extract text from images.
-- Contributors and the open-source community for guidance and support.